A simple dry rub and 75 minutes in the oven are all it takes to produce a beautifully marbled, flavorful, and juicy ribeye roast.

 Serving Suggestions

-I recommend balancing out the richness of this roast by skipping the starch and serving it with simply prepared veggies such as sautéed broccolini, sauteed spinach, or sugar snap peas.
+I recommend balancing out the richness of this roast by skipping the starch and serving it with simply prepared veggies such as sautéed broccolini, sautéed spinach, or sugar snap peas.

-A simple salad such as arugula salad or tomato salad is always good.
+A simple salad, such as arugula salad or tomato salad, is always good.
 And if you want a tasty alternative to mashed potatoes, this mashed cauliflower is wonderful.
 Or, go all out and make loaded mashed cauliflower!

-Foolproof Ribeye Roast Recipe
+Foolproof Ribeye Roast

 Video